artefactual-sdps/enduro/README.md

 #### Go tools

 We use [bingo] to manage some Go tools and binaries needed to perform various development operations.
-First, update the environment to indicate bingo where to install them and make them available:
+First, set `GOPATH` in your environment:

 ```
-export GOBIN=$HOME/go/bin
-export PATH=$PATH:$HOME/go/bin
+export GOPATH=$HOME/go
 ```

-Make sure those environment variables are set each time you use bingo or one of the tools.
-For example, by adding those lines to your `~/.profile` file.
+Make sure that environment variable is set each time you use bingo or one of the tools.
+For example, by adding that line to your `~/.profile` file.

 Then, install and list them with: